-To learn more about sugars and other sweeteners on a low-carb diet, check out our full visual guide:
+To learn more about sugars and other sweeteners on a keto or low carb diet, check out our keto sweeteners guide.

 How are carbs processed in the body?

-Starches and two-unit sugars are too big for your body to absorb.
+Starches and two-unit sugars like sucrose and lactose are too big for your body to absorb.
 Therefore, after you eat carbs, your body produces enzymes that break them down into single sugar units that can be absorbed.

-These single sugar units are handled by the body in different ways, and when understanding the effect of carbs on the body, it is especially useful to know the difference between the way that glucose and fructose are absorbed.
+These single sugar units are handled by the body in different ways.
+To understand the effect of carbs on the body, it’s useful to know how glucose and fructose are absorbed.

-Importantly, all non-fiber carbs are absorbed and (with the exception of fructose) can raise blood sugar, whether they come from whole or refined grains, fruits, vegetables, or sugar itself.
+Importantly, all digestible carbs, or net carbs, are absorbed and (with the exception of fructose) can raise blood sugar — whether they come from whole or refined grains, fruits, vegetables, or sugar itself.9

-Once the carbs you’ve eaten are digested and absorbed, glucose can be used as an energy source by all the cells in your body, including those in your muscles, heart, and brain.
+Once the carbs you’ve eaten are digested and absorbed, the glucose they provide can be used as an energy source by all the cells in your body, including those in your muscles, heart, and brain.

 Glucose that isn’t immediately needed by these cells can be stored in your liver and muscles as glycogen (long chains of glucose, similar to starch in food).
-However, there is a limit to the amount that can be stored.
-Once your glycogen storage sites are full, any additional glucose from the breakdown of excess carbohydrate will be converted to fat and stored in your body.4
+However, there’s a limit to the amount that can be stored.
+Once your glycogen storage sites are full, any additional glucose from the breakdown of excess carbs will be converted to fat and stored in your body, including your liver.10

 What are the benefits of restricting carbs?

-A low-carb diet provides several benefits, especially for people who want to get their blood sugar under control and/or lose weight:
+A keto or low carb diet provides several benefits, especially for people who want to get their blood sugar under control or lose weight:

-- Ability to go for many hours without eating due to feeling full and satisfied.
+- Ability to go for many hours without eating due to feeling full and satisfied.14

 Do I need to eat a minimum amount of carbs?

-In fact, in their 2005 textbook “Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids,” the U.S. Food and Nutrition Board of the Institute of Medicine states:
+In their 2005 textbook “Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids,” the U.S. Food and Nutrition Board of the Institute of Medicine states:

-“The lower limit of dietary carbohydrate compatible with life apparently is zero, provided that adequate amounts of protein and fat are consumed.”6
+“The lower limit of dietary carbohydrate compatible with life apparently is zero, provided that adequate amounts of protein and fat are consumed.”17

-However, there are valuable nutrients in many low-carb foods, such as vegetables, nuts, and seeds.
+However, there are valuable nutrients in many low carb foods that contain some carbs, such as vegetables, nuts, and seeds.
 These foods also provide fiber, flavor and texture, which can enhance your eating experience.